Dementia is not a normal part of aging

-Last year, total healthcare system costs and the out of pocket costs of caring for people living with dementia were at least $10.4 billion.
+Total health-care system costs and the out of pocket costs of caring for people living with dementia are at least $10.4 billion a year in Canada.
 Unless we do something now, dementia will become an even more serious impact on our healthcare system.

-While we know that neurodegenerative diseases, vascular diseases, head injuries and other risk factors can increase the chance of dementia, we still don't know what exactly causes dementia.
+While we know that neurodegenerative diseases, vascular diseases, head injuries and other risk factors can increase the chance of dementia, we still don't know what exactly causes most dementias.

-However, researchers around the world are working hard to unravel the mysteries of the disease, and find not just the cause of dementia, but better treatments and a cure as well.
+However, researchers around the world are working hard to unravel the mysteries of this condition, and find not just causes, but better treatments and a cure as well.

 Didn't find what you were looking for?
 Get more answers to common questions about dementia.
 Or contact us with your questions at firstname.lastname@example.org.

 More useful links and resources

 What is dementia?
 Alzheimer Society of Canada, 2020.
 This one-page document will introduce you to the basic facts around dementia, including the differences between dementia and normal aging, the importance of early diagnosis and what to do if you’re concerned that you or someone you know has dementia.

 Also available in other languages